What Scuba Diving Cozumel ACTUALLY Looks Like

 Operators only take advanced divers through the swim-throughs here for that reason.

-Paradise Reef
+Best Beginner Dive: Paradise Reef

-The third and final dive of the day, was a site called Paradise reef, and it was the shallowest.
+The third and final dive of the day was a site called Paradise Reef, and it was the shallowest.

 Not my favorite of the three sites, but still solid.